Managing Your Money

 Working in the UK

-You may be interested in working in the UK while you study here.
-This can be a great way to get some extra work experience, or just to earn some extra income.
+You may be interested in working part-time while you study here.
+This can be a great way to get some work experience, and to earn some extra income.

-Before you start looking for a job, you will need to check if you are allowed to work here, how many hours you can work each week and what type of work you are allowed to do.
+Before you start looking for a job, as an international student you will first need to check if you are legally allowed to work here, how many hours you can work each week and what type of work you are allowed to do.

-You can find information about working in the UK on the student hub.
+You can check this information on our Working in the UK section on the NTU Student Hub.

-If you run in to difficulty, you should not ignore the problem.
-This will only make things worse.
+If you run in to difficulty with your finances during your studies, you should not ignore the problem as this will only make things worse.

-Our student financial support team can help you to manage your money and can talk through any financial concerns you may have.
-Don’t be afraid of speaking to them.
-Call them on +44 (0)115 848 2494 or email the team.
+Our student financial support team can help current students manage their money and can talk through any financial concerns.